ABI-Software/ABIBook/tutorials/embc13/scenario1/mercurial.rst

 .. important::
    **Username setup for Mercurial**

    Since you are about to make changes, your name needs to be recorded as part of the workspace revision history.
-When commit your changes using Mercurial, it is initially "offline" and independent of the central PMR2 instance.
+When you commit your changes using Mercurial, it is initially "offline" and independent of the central PMR2 instance.
 This means that you have to set-up your username for the Mercurial client software, even though you have registered a username on the PMR2 site.

    You only need to do this once.
 The MAP PMR tool will help complete these details for you automatically, but it is a good idea to ensure sensible default values are configured, just in case.